Hammad-X/Portfolio/README.md

 # Portfolio
-My portfolio that will show my coding skills for the development.Also I have built some projects that are added to this portfolio.
+My portfolio that will show my coding skills for the development.Also I have built some projects(like Ecommerce site webpage,Memory Game etc.) that are added to this portfolio.